EstimationPro AI EstimationPro AI

 How much markup should a contractor charge?

 Most contractors apply a 10-20% markup on top of direct costs to cover overhead and profit.
 Overhead includes office rent, insurance, vehicle costs, and admin time.
 Specialty or high-risk work may warrant 20-30%.
 The right markup depends on your market, competition, and actual overhead costs.
+Use our contractor markup calculator to find your number.
 Never work without adequate markup.

 What is the difference between an estimate and a quote?